JULY 6, 2020. BY STAN GRANT, VITICULTURIST.

 As vineyard managers, we must be mindful that fruit maturation (seed viability) is essential to grapevine reproduction and survival of the species, but fruit ripening is not.
 As such, the secondary compounds of vine metabolism, including most color, flavor, and aroma compounds, are of lesser importance to vine reproduction.
 Their function simply is to draw fruit consumers who serve as seed dispersal agents.
 It is our job to induce vines to maximize the production of desirable sensory attributes.

 To do so, we balance fruit and foliage growth, impose moderate water stress, and expose the fruit zone to dappled sunlight as soon as possible after fruit set.
-Achieving these vineyard attributes is the focus of post bloom rather ripening period activities (lodigrowers.com/post-bloom-vineyard-management/).
+Achieving these vineyard attributes is the focus of post-bloom rather than ripening period activities (lodigrowers.com/post-bloom-vineyard-management/).
 However, for them to be most effective, they must be maintained through ripening (Fig. 3).

 If all is working well in the vineyard with regard to ripening, grapevine stems will yellow and to some extent, become woody (lignify) prior to or during veraison.
 Under the most favorable ripening conditions, wood on the basal portion of the main stem will ripen ahead of veraison.
 The main stem is ripe when the area beneath the petiole is woody and woody tissue adheres to the base of the petiole (Fig. 4).